adamphillips/coursera-cleaning-data-project/Codebook.md

 ## Resulting data format

 The resulting data consists of 68 columns and 180 rows.
+Each row represents the average accelerometer readings for a particular combination of subject and activity.
 The columns are as follows:

 - ActivityDescription : The activity associated with the measurement.
 This is one of LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
 - Subject : The ID of the subject.
 This is a number between 1 and 30 inclusive.

-The remaining 66 columns are average values for each piece of accelarometer data.
+The remaining 66 columns are the average values for each piece of accelarometer data.

 - tBodyAcc_mean_X
 - tBodyAcc_mean_Y